 Writing Central: The Writing Center at Central Michigan University

 Center services include one-to-one consulting, on-site and online, for-credit classes, workshops, and outreach.
-One-to-one consulting resulted in close to 15,000 sessions in 2011-12.
-The online service is offered to students in Eng 101, first-year writing, and to students in CMU Global Campus programs (national and international).
-In addition, the Center offers three one-credit writing classes: Eng 099, Writing Workshop, is a required, one-hour companion to Eng 103, an alternate first year writing competency course.
-Eng 299, Writing Workshop II, provides support similar to that of Eng 099 to students in any other university class and is offered in both on-site and online formats.
+One-to-one consulting resulted in close to 14,000 sessions in 2016-17.
+The online service is offered to students in ENG 101, first-year writing, and to students in CMU Global Campus programs (national and international).
+In addition, the Center offers three one-credit writing classes: ENG 193, Writing Workshop, is a required, one-hour companion to ENG 103, an alternate first year writing competency course.
+ENG 299, Writing Workshop II, provides support similar to that of ENG 193 to students in any other university class and is offered in both on-site and online formats.
 ELI 099 is designed specifically for international students who are enrolled in language learning classes in CMU’s English Language Institute.
-Classroom sessions and workshops include orientations to college writing and to the Center, peer-editing, model genre critiques, research writing workshops, etc., and faculty development for writing-across-the curriculum / in-the-disciplines and collaborates regularly with other CMU groups and initiatives such as the Center for Teaching Excellence, the Teaching-Learning Collective, and the Writing Intensive program.
-The Center has also been able to do some outreach to the university and surrounding community: editing and publishing an annual basic writing student publication (Carved Marks), providing training and development support for area high schools, working with writing in K-12, offering writing sessions at Make-A-Difference Day, providing writing workshops during various summer camps and programs, etc.
+Classroom sessions and workshops include orientations to college writing and to the Center, peer-editing, model genre critiques, research writing workshops, etc., and faculty development for writing-across-the curriculum / in-the-disciplines and collaborates regularly with other CMU groups and initiatives such as the Center for Excellence in Teaching and Learning and the Writing Intensive program.
+The Center has also been able to do some outreach to the university and surrounding community: editing and publishing an annual first-year writing student publication (Carved Marks), providing training and development support for area high schools, working with writing in K-12, offering writing sessions at Make-A-Difference Day, providing writing workshops during various summer camps and programs.

 The Center is affiliated with and supports a registered student organization, the Writing Circle.
 This student organization invites all university students to participate in activities that support writing and teaching writing, and it allows members to apply for student funds to support on-campus activities and conference travel.

-During the academic year, the Center is open on campus over 125 hours weekly among the three sites: Sunday 5:00 p.m. to 9 p.m., Monday through Thursday 9:00 a.m. to 9:00 p.m., and Friday 9:00 a.m. to 1:00 p.m.
-The online service operates continuously during the year (24/7, with a 2-day turn-around time for submitted papers,).
-The on-campus Center is also open in summer, but hours are substantially reduced (approximately 20 to 25 hours/week).
+During the academic year, the Center is open on campus 112 hours weekly among the three sites: Sunday 5:00 p.m. to 9 p.m., Monday through Thursday 9:00 a.m. to 9:00 p.m., Friday 9:00 a.m. to 1:00 p.m., and Saturday 11 a.m. to 3 p.m.
+The online service operates continuously during the year (24/7, excluding major holidays, with a 2-day turn-around time for submitted papers).
+The on-campus Center is also open in summer, but hours are substantially reduced (approximately 10 to 15 hours/week).

-The Center works with writers throughout the CMU community: graduate and undergraduate students from a wide variety of courses and instructors (over 150 different courses and / or instructors in 2011-12), native and non-native English speakers, and staff and faculty who want feedback on their writing.
+The Center works with writers throughout the CMU community: graduate and undergraduate students from a wide variety of courses and instructors (nearly 300 different courses in 2016-17), native and non-native English speakers, and staff and faculty who want feedback on their writing.
 Our records show an interesting three-part distribution of usage.
-In 2011-12, permanent weekly appointments accounted for slightly less than a third of the sessions; the online service represented another third, and the university-wide on-site service was the largest portion with almost 7,000 sessions, provided to on-campus students, faculty, and staff.
+In 2016-17, permanent weekly appointments accounted for slightly less than a third of the sessions; the online service represented another third, and the university-wide on-site service was the largest portion with almost 7,000 sessions, provided to on-campus students, faculty, and staff.
 Such usage patterns, which include both younger, novice and older, more expert writers, fits the Center’s philosophy: that writing is essential to a college education and requires on-going support throughout university careers and beyond.